MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

 In this task, you will configure SSH for use with Ansible.

-1. Run the following to generate the key pair (when prompted, press the **Enter** key three times to accept the default values of the locations of the files and not to set the passphrase):
+1. In the Bash session in the Cloud Shell pane, within the SSH session to the newly deployed Azure VM, run the following to generate the key pair (when prompted, press the **Enter** key three times to accept the default values of the locations of the files and not to set the passphrase):

     ```bash
     ssh-keygen -t rsa